SinkSAM-Net: Knowledge-Driven Self-Supervised Sinkhole Segmentation Using Topographic Priors and Segment Anything Model: Introduction

-As a substitute to these two topographic data sources, recently developed monocular depth estimation (MDE), using deep learning techniques, based on a single RGB image, became central in the field of computer vision \cite{zhao2020monocular}.
+As a substitute to these two topographic data sources, recently developed monocular depth estimation (MDE), using deep learning techniques, based on a single RGB image, became central in the field of computer vision \citep{zhao2020monocular}.
 MDE was proven useful in 3D reconstruction and target instance segmentation.
-However, in RS studies, MDE is still very rarely used \cite{10368096}, particularly geomorphological studies.
-This is unfortunate because MDE does not require multiple views as references, leading to improvements in both time and efficiency \cite{MING202114}.
-MDE was recently advanced with the Vision Transformer (ViT) based Depth anything V2 (DAV2) \cite{yang2024depthv2}.
-DAV2 outperformed similar Monocular Depth Estimation (MDE) foundation models, providing the most capable zero-shot MDE.
-DAV2 was benchmarked on the new diverse DA-2K dataset, which includes aerial photos and images with fine details, indicating its high potential for estimating terrain elevation from drones.
+However, in RS studies, MDE is still very rarely used \citep{9372395}, particularly in geomorphological studies.
+This is unfortunate because MDE does not require multiple views as references, leading to improvements in both process time and efficiency \citep{MING202114}.

-Automated sinkhole extraction using DEMs was applied based on topographic computations known as "fill sinks" algorithm \cite{article15}.
-Alternatively, authors applied machine learning techniques using geomorphometric variables, such as hillslope gradient and curvature, and topographic position \cite{ZHU2020125049}, to detect areas prone to sinkholes \cite{HOFIERKA2018265}.

-The "fill sinks" method was successfully applied in various studies \cite{PARDOIGUZQUIZA2021480, HOFIERKA2018265}, but the features extracted by this approach often suffer from overestimation and lack precision in delineating sinkhole boundaries.
-Consequently, depressions identified from topographic data frequently require refinement, usually through post-processing and visual inspection of RGB imagery by humans \cite{brazil}.
+Automated sinkhole extraction was based on various geomorphometric variables, such as hillslope gradient, curvature, and topographic position \citep{ZHU2020125049}.
+The "fill sinks" method was successfully applied in various studies \citep{PARDOIGUZQUIZA2021480, HOFIERKA2018265}, but the features extracted by this approach often suffer from overestimation and low precision in delineating sinkhole boundaries.
+Consequently, depressions identified using topographic data frequently require refinement, usually through post-processing and visual inspection of RGB imagery by humans \citep{brazil}.

-Although may be inaccurate, advanced topographic information can enhance segmentation models, such as Convolutional Neural Networks (CNNs) \cite{article99}.
-CNNs typically capture semantic representations through stacked convolutions and pooling operations, followed by upsampling to restore image size \cite{DBLP:journals/corr/RonnebergerFB15}.
-Various encoder-decoder designs were applied to sinkhole segmentation \cite{8113128}, using DEMs and RGB images as inputs \cite{8806136}.
-Performance of these models depends training datasets quality and the ability to generalize the models \cite{SHARMA2020566}.
-Due to the diverse appearance of sinkholes in S data, which hampers generalization, these models often struggle to be transferred effectively between different study areas \cite{alrabayah2024deep}.

-Recently, foundational zero-shot models have become more commonly used in computer vision tasks \cite{Luddecke_2022_CVPR}, enhancing predictions by generalizing based on learning underlying data concepts and relationships, rather than being limited to detect set of classes from training data \cite{liu2024groundingdinomarryingdino}.